open-meteo/open-data/README.md

 - `model`: All data is grouped by weather model.
 E.g. `ncep_gfs013` or `dwd_icon_eu`
 - `weather-variable`.
 Each model contains multiple weather variables.
 E.g. `temperature_2m` or `relative_humidity_2m`.
 Some weather variables like `wind_speed_10m` are calculated by the API, but `wind_u_component_10m` and `wind_v_component_10m` are stored.
 - `time`: For each variable, data is split by time.
 This can be an entire year for historical data, or chunks of 1-2 weeks of data.
 An entire year is specified like `year_2010.om` while chunks of varying size use arbitrary indices like `chunk_927382.om`
+- `.om` file extension: All data is stored in compressed multi-dimensional arrays.
+For an optimal compression, a custom file format is used.
+See [below](#file-format).

 ## Updates to Real-time Weather Forecasts
 Real-time weather models refresh every 1, 3, 6, or 12 hours.
 Upon completion of a new weather model run, Open-Meteo retrieves the original GRIB files from national server services, updates the database, and publishes the revised database on AWS S3.

-Data is structured into chunks covering 7 to 14 days per file, resulting in existing files being overwritten with the most recent data.
-The provided Docker container offer a `sync` command to check for modifications and get the latest updates.
+Data is structured into chunks covering 3 to 14 days per file, resulting in existing files being overwritten with the most recent data.
+The length of each time-chunk is manually picked for each model for a good balance between file size, compression ratio and read performance.

 Typically, historical weather data doesn't undergo updates.
 However, in the case of ERA5, daily updates are applied with a 5-7 day delay.
 Older historical data spanning the past 80 years remains unaltered, of course.